thodoris10/DNSC6301---Project/README.md

 ### Ethical considerations
 * **Potential negative impacts of using the model**:
   * Math or software problems:  The system might not work well in the future and it needs to be monitored.
+The accuracy only makes 70% and 30% will make wrong decisions.
-  * Real-world risks(bias): who, what, when or how
+  * Real-world risks(bias): Just simply breaking all people into simple groups introduces bias.
+Some race groups receive the credit disadvantages.

 * **Potential uncertainties relating to the impacts of using the model:**:
-  * Math or software problems: The system might not work well in the future and it needs to be monitored.
+  * Math or software problems: Even if the model looks good today, we canot preditct how the     model will perform in the future so it needs to be monitored.
+There is no way to          determine the upper limit of the data the model can train.

-  * Real-world risks(Securities and privacy): who, what, when or how
+  * Real-world risks(Securities and privacy): Users need to upload data to the model for training.
+If some data is more important or private, it will cause user data leakage to a certain extent, resulting in data security issues

-* **Unexpected or results**: no missing value etc.
+* **Unexpected or results**: There is no missing value.
+Pay 0 seems too important.